Latest News

 Sources say that Venezuelan banks are set to receive $300 million in oil money for them to exchange on the market.

-Two sources say that authorities told four local financial institutions on Thursday, who all have correspondent banks abroad, that they would receive $75 million from oil revenue each in the next few days.
+The two sources say that authorities told four local financial institutions on Thursday, who all have correspondent banks abroad, they would receive $75 million from oil revenue each in the next few days.

-Venezuelan authorities began to allow the use of dollar-linked crypto currencies like USDT on the exchange markets in the second half 2025.
-This was after the U.S. granted Chevron an export license with restrictions but prohibited payments to the Venezuelan government.
+Venezuelan authorities began to allow the use of dollar-linked crypto currencies like USDT on the exchange markets in the second half of 2025 after the U.S. granted Chevron an export license with restrictions but prohibited payments to the Venezuelan government.

 One source said that even crypto flows into the private sector have fallen.
 She added that if there are more dollars coming in from crude oil sales, crypto allocations will likely decline.